What do Justin Bieber, Shawn Mendes, Ryan Gosling, Drake, Ryan Reynolds, Nina Dobrev, Mathew Perry, Celine Dion, and Keanu Reeves have in common?

 You can work for up to 24 hours weekly.
 Take note that working beyond these designated hours would be a violation of your study permit.

-However, if you’re looking to work full-time or earn more money by working more hours and working more than one job, you can do so during scheduled breaks!
+However, if you’re looking to work full-time or earn more money by working more hours and at more than one job, you can do so during scheduled breaks!

 But remember, to work full-time as a student during breaks, you must be a full-time student before and after the scheduled break.